 Circuit Protection

 Use appropriate fuses, circuit breakers, and surge protectors to safeguard against overcurrent and overvoltage.
-Ensure that these devices are correctly rated for the circuit’s load.
+Ensure these devices are correctly rated for the circuit’s load.

 Labeling